The Healing (film): Plot

-Days later, Jed learns through CCTV footage that Cookie has been possessed by her doppelganger and calls Seth.
-At her father's birthday party, Seth is visited by a normal-looking Cookie, who kills her houseboy Boni.
+Learning Cookie has been possessed.
+Jed calls Seth.
+At her father's birthday party, Seth is visited by a normal-looking Cookie, who kills her houseboy, Boni.
 As Seth receives Jed's call, Cookie stabs her.
 Jed arrives and tries to stop Cookie from killing her.
-But Cookie's doppelganger touches Jed, creating another doppelganger in his image who then tries to kill Seth.
-At the prison, Dario anticipates the new life that will be transported to him but is shot dead by Melchor.
-A crow falls from the sky, signifying the curse's end and the doppelgangers' vanishing.
+But Cookie touches Jed, creating a doppelganger of Jed who then tries to stab Seth.
+At the prison, Melchor fatally shoots Dario.
+A crow falls from the sky, ending the curse.
 An unconscious Cookie is woken up by Seth and Jed.